peachbastard/the-beastlands/src/site/notes/Recaps/2023-12-21 A World Without Danger.md

 	- Oz says, "Pill, you're part of the party now.
 Go check it out"
 	- He sleeps through it, and Oz half-heartedly tries to wake him up, then passes back out
 - Hymn sneaks to the window and takes a peek and sees a Foghaven citizen forcibly dragged by satyrs
-	- Hymn asks Oz if she knows anything about satyrs, and she says, "They're not friends with the junken, but they're not not friends. so I wouldn't be surprised if they're under the junken's payroll now"
+	- Hymn asks Oz if she knows anything about satyrs, and she says, "They're not friends with the junken, but they're not not friends.
+So I wouldn't be surprised if they're under the junken's payroll now"

 ## Breakfast of Champions
 - Mabel wakes up early to try to make a vegetarian breakfast for everyone, but only finds fish and meat